Chemical Spill Response at Haydarpasa Port

 Next, use absorbents from the spill kit such as pads, socks, and pillows.
 In the case of some chemicals, a neutralizing acid or base powder may be used, too.
 Personnel should begin by placing the absorbent socks around the edges of the spill to create a dike, but not too close to the chemical.
 If the liquid is flowing rapidly, placing these absorbers too close to the flow might mean they cannot contain the spill.
 Once the liquid is contained, the rest of the chemical is covered with absorbent pads.

-Finally, all of the chemicals should be soaked up using the appropriate absorbent contents in the spill kit.
+Finally, all chemicals should be soaked up using the appropriate absorbent contents in the spill kit.
 Use the brushes, scoops, or dustpans provided in your spill kit to collect the materials.

 4. Clean Up